graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 ### Job API managed-by mechanism

-This KEP introduces support for the `managedBy` field allowing an external controller to handle Job status synchronization.
-The feature is driven by [MultiKueue](https://github.com/kubernetes-sigs/kueue/tree/main/keps/693-multikueue), a multi-cluster Job dispatching system where a Job created in a management cluster is mirrored and executed in a worker cluster, with status propagated back.
+The Job API now includes a `managedBy` field that allows an external controller to handle Job status synchronization.
+This feature, which graduates to Stable in Kubernetes v1.35, is primarily driven by [MultiKueue](https://github.com/kubernetes-sigs/kueue/tree/main/keps/693-multikueue), a multi-cluster dispatching system where a Job created in a management cluster is mirrored and executed in a worker cluster, with status updates propagated back.
 To enable this workflow, the built-in Job controller must not act on a particular Job resource so that the Kueue controller can manage status updates instead.

 The goal is to allow clean delegation of Job synchronization to another controller.
 It does not aim to pass custom parameters to that controller or modify CronJob concurrency policies.

 This work was done as part of [KEP #4368](https://kep.k8s.io/4368) led by SIG Apps.

-### Reliable Pod update tracking with `Generation`
+### Reliable Pod update tracking with `.metadata.generation`

 Historically, the Pod API lacked the `metadata.generation` field found in other Kubernetes objects such as Deployments.
 A drawback of this omission was that controllers and users had no reliable way to verify if the `kubelet` had actually processed the latest changes to a Pod's specification.
 This ambiguity was particularly problematic for features like [In-Place Pod Vertical Scaling](#stable-in-place-update-of-pod-resources), where it was difficult to know exactly when a resource resize request had been enacted.